University Disciplinary Committee

 - Prior to the hearing, the individuals involved will be asked if they believe that the potential hearing board members are aware of any significant relationship or interaction that might impair their ability to render an objective recommendation for resolution of the matter under review.
 The process advisor will consider this in seating the board for the hearing.

-- In advance of the hearing, the members of the University Disciplinary Committee will be provided a hearing packet, which may include, among other relevant items: the initial complainant report; any investigation reports and/or witness statements; a statement from the complainant(s) to the board; and a statement from the respondent(s) to the board.
+- In advance of the hearing, the members of the University Disciplinary Committee will be provided a hearing packet, which may include, among other relevant items: the initial complainant report; any investigation reports and/or witness statements; a written introduction from the complainant(s) to the board; and a written introduction from the respondent(s) to the board.
 Board members are expected to keep the information reviewed during a University Disciplinary Committee confidential.

 - Complainant(s) and respondent(s) may submit up to three written letters of support at a date specified by the process advisor for consideration only during the outcomes phase of the proceeding in the event that the respondent is found responsible.